albhasan/sits-docs/README.md

 The SITS package (“Satellite Image Time Series Analysis for Earth Observation Data”) provides a set of tools for analysis, visualization and classification of satellite image time series.
 It includes methods for filtering, clustering, classification, and post-processing.
-Thist github site has documentation on SITS, including vignettes, presentations, and papers.
+This github site has documentation on SITS, including vignettes, presentations, and papers.